Convert cubic feet to other major volume units.

 The foot is only roughly the size of a human foot.
 The median foot of American males (as many smaller as bigger) is 10.4 inches long, and the female median is an inch smaller.
 Even 17-year old U.S. Army trainees have a median foot length of only 10.6″, and 95% of them have feet smaller than 11.2″.

-The United States uses a different foot for one activity.
-When the United States adopted the international yard in 1959, the U.S. Coast and Geodetic Survey, mappers of the nation, objected that converting all their geodetic data to international feet would be a horrendous undertaking.
-They were authorized to continue to use the previous definition of the foot, that of the Mendenhall order (U.S. Coast and Geodetic Survey Bulletin 26, April 5, 1893), one foot = 1200/3937 meter.
+When the United States adopted the international yard in 1959, the U.S. Coast and Geodetic Survey, mappers of the nation, were authorized to continue using the previous definition of the foot, that of the Mendenhall order (U.S. Coast and Geodetic Survey Bulletin 26, April 5, 1893), one foot = ¹²⁰⁰⁄₃₉₃₇ meter.

-This foot is now known as the U.S. Survey foot, = 1.000 002 international feet, and is used only for land measurements.
+This old foot was renamed the U.S. Survey foot, = 1.000 002 international feet, and was to be used only for land measurements.

 In Great Britain, ? – 19ᵗʰ century, a measure of work done by bricklayers, equal to 5 courses of bricks in the height of a wall.